Liberal Arts and Science Academy: K5LBJ Amateur Radio Club

 On the air since April 2004, LASA offers an Amateur Radio Club that participates in all different aspects of the Amateur Radio Service.
-Club members have facilitated contacts with the International Space Station, made satellite contacts, received two rare Good Operator Report cards from official ARRL observers, experimented with every manner of communications modes, and built a wide assortment of antennas, radio interfaces, transmitters, receivers, and transceivers.
 The club placed first in the High School division of the American Radio Relay League School Club Round-Up in 2006, 2010, 2014, 2017, and 2019.

 Curriculum

-To graduate with LASA's magnet endorsement, students must complete a minimum of 15 magnet classes, including a minimum three years of one Language Other Than English (LOTE), four years of English, three years of social studies, four years of math (or until they complete multivariable calculus), and four years of science.
+To graduate with LASA's magnet endorsement, students must complete a minimum of 15 magnet classes, including a minimum three years of one Language Other Than English (LOTE) or two years each of two different LOTEs, four years of English, three years of social studies, four years of math (or until they complete multivariable calculus), and four years of science.
 LASA offers Advanced Placement (AP) courses covering 30 Advanced Placement tests.
 Some AP courses, such as AP World History, AP English, and AP Physics, are mandatory for students at LASA.
+To add on, AP physics may be taken as Left, Right, or Whole (split).
+Physics Left and Right allow students to take AP Physics 1 and 2 in the same year while Physics Whole has students take the class in 2 years.
 Students may begin taking AP classes in 9th grade.

-Additionally, LASA high school offers specialized electives such as How To Be An Adult, Astronomy, Medical Microbiology, Amateur Radio, and Modern Physics.
+Additionally, LASA high school offers specialized electives such as How To Be An Adult, Astronomy, Medical Microbiology, Biotechnology, Amateur Radio, and Modern Physics.
 As of 2019, LASA has 20 elective science classes, including astronomy, forensic science, and modern physics.
 Electives for humanities include creative writing, women's literature, amateur radio, and constitutional law.

+For some classes, such as AP US History and AP Government, summer dual credit at Austin Community College may be used to gain a credit without taking the required class at LASA.

 Languages

 LASA offers seven languages: French, German, Latin, Japanese, Spanish, Chinese, and American Sign Language.
+Students are required to earn either three credits of in one language or two credits in two languages.
+Students who have already met their language requirement will still be required to earn a language credit at LASA.